mufassalhussain/text_sizer_plus/README.md

 # TextSizerPlus
 Flutter widget that automatically resizes text to fit perfectly within its bounds latest version.
-A fork of https://github.com/simc/auto_size_text

 **Show some ❤️ and star the repo to support the project**